Skip to Main Content

 First responders are often the first to aid someone who needs help, but where do they turn when they need support?
 Their responsibilities are strenuous and can significantly impact their mental, physical, and emotional well-being.
 Despite the challenges, they are prepared to make significant sacrifices in the service of others.

-No matter how well-trained they are, any first responder can be affected by the incidents they witness of experience.
+No matter how well-trained they are, any first responder can be affected by the incidents they witness or experience.
 They often face high-pressure situations that demand quick decisions to save lives.
 Recurring, or even a single exposure to, traumatic events can adversely affect their mental health.
 The Centers for Disease Control and Prevention have found that the occupational stress experienced by first responders is linked to an increased risk of various mental health issues.
 These can include feelings of hopelessness, anxiety, depression, post-traumatic stress, and suicidal behaviors, such as suicidal ideation and attempts.

 Factors the lead to poor mental health and substance use among first responders